How it works

 Please keep your answers short and focus on the key points.
 We don’t need to know everything, focus on the essentials.

-If you are shortlisted to pitch to the mentors it will be on 12 May and you will have only a few days notice.
+If you shortlisted, the final step will be a pitch to the GRIFFIN mentors on 04 June.
 You will have 5 minutes to present and 5 minutes for Q&A. The 10 minute slot is strictly enforced and its up to you to start promptly and use the time effectively.

 What actually happens in the program?